General context, key principles and hot topics

 Ideally, a company should have an established protocol for responding to law enforcement requests, subpoenas or dawn raids, including procedures for the preservation of relevant documents and data.
 The legal department should issue a preservation notice to all relevant employees immediately upon receiving a law enforcement request, or if it believes that such a request or legal proceedings may be forthcoming.
 Paper documents and electronic data on servers, laptops, mobile devices or other media should be collected from relevant custodians and logged under the supervision of legal counsel and the company’s information technology department.
 Privileged communications should be segregated and clearly stamped to help prevent accidental disclosure.

 36 At what point must a company in your country publicly disclose the existence of an internal investigation or contact from a law enforcement authority?

-There is no general duty to publicly disclose the existence of an internal investigation or contact from law enforcement (indeed, most agencies impose a secrecy obligation on the subjects of an investigation).
-The exception is in the case of a listed company when such facts would constitute price-sensitive information, as defined under the SFO, unless exempted or when the SFC has granted a waiver (e.g., in cases involving disclosure restrictions imposed by a foreign government authority).
-Conversely, there are strict prohibitions against publicly reporting details of investigations by the ICAC for both listed and unlisted companies.
+There is no general duty to publicly disclose the existence of an internal investigation or contact from law enforcement (indeed, most agencies impose a secrecy obligation on the subject of an investigation).
+The exception is in the case of a listed company when such facts would constitute price-sensitive information, as defined under the Securities and Futures Ordinance (Cap.
+571) (SFO), unless exempted or when the SFC has granted a waiver (e.g., in cases involving disclosure restrictions imposed by a foreign government authority).
+Conversely, there are strict prohibitions against publicly reporting details of investigations by the Independent Commission Against Corruption for both listed and unlisted companies.

 37 How are internal investigations viewed by local enforcement bodies in your country?